OhadRubin/EPR/README.md

 The implementation will be avaliable early June.

-You can click the Watch button (top right) to get a notification.
+You can click the Watch button (top right) to get a notification once it is available.